 The chambering ramp forces the cartridge down in front of the bolt.
 The bolt has a small extractor, which grips the base of the cartridge shell when the cartridge slides into place.
 As the cartridge slides in front of the bolt, it depresses the spring-loaded ejector.

 When the firing pin hits the primer, propelling the bullet down the barrel, the explosive force drives the operating rod and attached bolt backward.
 When the shell clears the chamber wall, the ejector springs forward, popping the shell out of the gun through the ejection port.
 This system lets you fire continuously without reloading.

 The basic mechanism of the machine gun has remained the same for more than a hundred years, but gun manufacturers are continually adding new modifications.
 One modern design transforms from a box to a gun with the single push of a button [source: Sofge].
 In addition, new lightweight small arms technologies (LSAT) are made of lighter materials that could reduce the weight of machine guns and their ammunition by 40 percent.

 Whether or not you've ever held a machine gun or even seen one, this powerful device has had a profound effect on your life.
-Machine guns have had a hand in dissolving nations, repressing revolutions, overthrowing governments and ending wars.
+Machine guns have had a hand in dissolving nations, repressing revolutions, overthrowing governments and ending wars (and, in the hands of certain individuals, resulted in immense tragedies).
 In no uncertain terms, the machine gun is one of the most important military developments in the history of man.
-For additional information about machine guns and related topics, head to the links on the following page.